 The advantages and disadvantages of acrylic and human hair wigs are shown in the following table:

-Partial hair additions are becoming more popular than wigs and can be attached to existing hair or the skin by a number of different techniques.
-Weaving, fusion, bonding and cabling are techniques used to attach new hair to the existing hair.
-Techniques that use the skin as the anchor site include adhesives such as double-sided tapes and waterproof liquids.
-Hairpieces should not be sutured to the scalp because of the risk of scars and infection.
+Partial hair additions are becoming more popular than wigs and can be attached to existing hair or the skin by several different techniques.
+Weaving, fusion, bonding and cabling are techniques used to attach new strands to the existing hair.
+Methods that use the skin surface as the anchor site include adhesives such as double-sided tapes and waterproof liquids.
+Hair pieces should not be sutured to the scalp because of the risk of scars and infection.

 In some countries, hospitals, charities or societies hold workshops where professional demonstrations of hairpieces and wigs are given.
-For example, in New Zealand, Look Good Feel Good, a charitable programme of the Auckland Cancer Society run cosmetic workshops throughout the country to improve the self- esteem of women dealing with the side effects of cancer.
+For example, in New Zealand, Look Good Feel Good, a charitable programme of the Auckland Cancer Society run cosmetic workshops throughout the country to improve the self- esteem of women dealing with the side effects of cancer and its treatment.

 Hairpieces and wigs are available through hair replacement centres and many small salons.
-Although insurance generally does not cover male or female pattern hair loss, it may cover the cost of hair replacement when hair loss is caused by disease or other abnormalities.
-In New Zealand, the Ministry of Health's Disability Services will provide funding for people who suffer from serious hair loss as a result of a medical condition (not including that of a hereditary nature) such as alopecia areata and certain cancer therapies, e.g. chemotherapy or radiotherapy.
+Although insurance generally does not cover male or female pattern hair loss, it may cover the cost of hair replacement when disease or other abnormalities cause hair loss.
+In New Zealand, the Ministry of Health's Disability Services will provide funding for people who suffer from severe hair loss as a result of a medical condition (not including that of a hereditary nature) such as alopecia areata and specific cancer therapies (chemotherapy or radiotherapy).

 See the DermNet NZ bookstore.